rerun-io/rerun/examples/python/multiprocess_logging/README.md

     # … existing code …

     rr.init("rerun_example_multiprocessing")
-    rr.spawn(connect=False)  # this is the viewer that each child process will connect to
+    rr.spawn(connect=False)  # this is the Viewer that each child process will connect to

     task(0)